Spider4956/Golden-Inferno/Chapters/Chapter 8.md

 “Dammit Anthony, I thought your invisibility lasted until you turned it off.”
 Kimi would growl as he twirled the bat in his hand looking at Anthony who was pushing back against Winston, somewhat surprised at his strength.

-“They’re stronger than we expected, screw off.”
-Anthony would growl in a hoarse voice.
+“They’re stronger than we expected, screw off., Anthony would growl in a hoarse voice.

 “Why even are you guys attacking us?”
 Zenon would ask, standing still as he remained alone.
 “There’s no point, we aren’t in Phase One anymore.”